Study of the Molecular Level Mechanism of Nanoscale Alternating Current Electrohydrodynamic Flow: RESULTS AND DISCUSSIONS

 In addition to that, Maxwell stress and electrostriction also contribute to the AC-EHD flow.
 In our simulations, the electric field generated by the asymmetric electrode configurations is non-uniform in both space and time.
 This results in spatially varying polarization of water molecules across the channel.
 The order parameter analysis near the electrode surfaces (Figure~\ref{orderpara_electrode}) clearly reveals asymmetrical reorientation behavior under DC and AC fields, with stronger dipole realignment near the negative electrode.
 This asymmetry implies that the polarization is not uniform, leading to unbalanced dielectric forces characteristic of Maxwell stress.
 Moreover, the periodic alignment and realignment of dipoles under high-frequency AC fields, observed in the instantaneous order parameter plots (Figure~\ref{orderpara_electrode}b,c), indicate dynamic electrostriction effects.
 These rapid dipolar fluctuations effectively deform the local structure of the fluid, especially near the electrodes, resulting in localized stresses.
 This is further supported by the spatially localized heat generation observed in the temperature contour plots (Figure~\ref{temp_contour}) and the increased mean square displacement (Figure~\ref{msd}) under AC fields.
 The combination of these localized stresses and temperature-induced softening may contribute additional driving forces to the observed fluid motion.
 In particular, the emergence of net directional flow in systems with asymmetric electrodes (Figure~\ref{streamline2}) suggests that the imbalance in these Maxwell stress--driven effects is amplified by the geometric asymmetry, further reinforcing their role in AC-EHD flow.

 Nevertheless, a net flow is only visible when the electrodes are asymmetric.
 In symmetric electrode configurations, the aforementioned forces are balanced, thereby eliminating the chances of a net directional flow.
 The difference in the electrode dimensions and the distance between electrodes will enhance the imbalance in forces acting on the fluid, leading to a pronounced AC-EHD effect.
-Thus the high-frequency AC potential enhances mobility while inducing localized heating near the electrodes.
-The combined effect of thermal expansion, density gradients, buoyancy-driven convection, electrothermal forces, and Maxwell stress drives the flow under AC-EHD conditions.
-Notably, the asymmetry in electrode configuration is vital for creating an imbalance in these forces and that would result in a net flow.
-These insights provide a comprehensive understanding of the molecular-level mechanism of AC-EHD flow in nanoscale systems under very high frequency ranges, which are crucial for optimizing and controlling fluid flows in various applications.
+Thus, the high-frequency AC potential enhances molecular mobility while inducing localized heating near the electrodes.
+The combined influence of field-induced thermal effects and non-uniform electric fields drives fluid motion under AC-EHD conditions.
+Notably, asymmetry in the electrode configuration is essential for creating an imbalance in these effects, resulting in a net directional flow.
+The present results provide qualitative guidance for the design of nanoscale AC-EHD devices.
+The simulations indicate that operation at very high AC frequencies is essential to activate ion-independent flow under strong confinement, while geometric asymmetry in electrode configurations is a necessary condition for generating directed motion.
+In addition, the weak dependence of the flow on ionic concentration suggests potential advantages for applications involving complex or variable electrolytes, such as biosensing and lab-on-a-chip systems.
+The highly localized nature of the flow and heating near electrode surfaces further suggests opportunities for targeted transport or mixing close to functional interfaces rather than bulk stirring.